JorYin/ProgressPaws/README.md

 Creating a cat theme web app that allows users to track their habits on a daily basis.
 Where they get a visual representation on how much they have accomplished over the course of a day, week, month, and year.
 While also having cat themed badges as an incentive to keep going and being consistent in their journey.

 # Tools
+### Frontend
+- React
+    - TypeScript
+- Styling
+    - Tailwind CSS

+### Backend
+- Supabase
+    - Using Supabase as our backend since they provide tools like authentication and a database

 # Creating the Web App
 ### Content